-Stress testing represents a critical component of the Bank's risk management process.
-Stress testing is primarily an analysis performed under a wide range of economic scenarios, including unlikely but plausible economic scenarios, and is designed to determine whether the Bank has enough capital to withstand the impact of adverse developments.
+Stress testing is a critical component of the Bank's risk management process.
+Stress testing is performed under a wide range of plausible adverse scenarios and is designed to determine whether the Bank's balance sheet is properly positioned to withstand the impact of adverse developments.
 The Bank is required by regulation to perform stress tests with a level of sophistication appropriate to its size and complexity.